 Exploration of major artistic, historical, cultural, philosophical, gender, and genre issues represented in selected works from Medieval, Renaissance, 17th and 18th century British literature.
-Prerequisites: ENG 101 or ENG 103.
-Reading Proficiency.
-General Education Competency: Written n Communication; Diversity Credits: 0 3

 ENG 212 - British Literature 1798 to Present

 Description: Exploration of major artistic, historical, cultural, philosophical, gender, and genre issues represented in selected works of British literature from 1798 to the present.